Hostaway/api/source/includes/_calendar_batchCalendarUpdate.md

 An array of calendar day objects should be provided in the request body.
 Additionally `starDate` and `endDate` parameters should be specified to define dates interval to update.
+Number of intervals to send in one request can't be more than 200.

 ### Response